 - 1. Economic and Financial Systems - a.
-Understand global and domestic economic theories and their application to the business setting. - b.
-Understand financial theories and markets, the financial reporting system, and financial analysis. - 2.
+Graduates will understand global and domestic economic theories and their application to the business setting. - b.
+Graduates will understand financial theories and markets, the financial reporting system, and financial analysis. - 2.
 Value Creation - a.
-Identify customer needs and participate in the process of developing products and services to meet these needs. - b.
-Understand production models and distribution systems, and their role in the value creation process. - 3.
+Graduates will be able to identify customer needs and participate in the process of developing products and services to meet these needs. - b.
+Graduates will understand production models and distribution systems, and their role in the value creation process. - 3.
 Business Environment - a.
-Appreciate the multicultural, political, environmental, legal and regulatory setting of the organization. - 4.
+Graduates will have an appreciation of the multicultural, political, environmental, legal and regulatory setting of the organization. - 4.
 Ethics - a.
-Possess a thorough understanding of business ethical situations, the laws regarding corporate governance, and the role of their personal integrity and values. - 5.
+Graduates will possess a thorough understanding of business ethical situations, the laws regarding corporate governance, and the role of their personal integrity and values. - 5.
 Management - a.
-Possess leadership skills, understand group and individual dynamics, and be able to work in teams. - b.
-Appreciate the importance of ethnic, cultural and gender diversity in the organization. - c.
-Understand the management and development of human resources. - 6.
+Graduates will possess leadership skills, understand group and individual dynamics, and be able to work in teams. - b.
+Graduates will appreciate the importance of ethnic, cultural and gender diversity in the organization. - Graduates will understand the management and development of human resources. - 6.
 Communication - a.
-Effectively communicate through the ability to comprehend and analyze business articles, prepare written communications, express themselves verbally, and make effective presentations. - 7.
+Graduates will be able to effectively communicate through the ability to comprehend and analyze business articles, prepare written communications, express themselves verbally, and make effective presentations. - 7.
 Decision Analysis - a.
-Well-developed problem solving skills including the ability to analyze uncertain situations, utilize facts and evidence in drawing conclusions, apply decision making theories, and adapt and innovate in new settings. - 8.
+Graduates will have well-developed problem solving skills including the ability to analyze uncertain situations, utilize facts and evidence in drawing conclusions, apply decision making theories, and adapt and innovate in new settings. - 8.
 Technology - a.
-Use computers to facilitate the business process and understand the role of computers in managing the business. - b.
-Apply emerging technologies to increase efficiency. - 9.
+Graduates will be able to use computers to facilitate the business process and understand the role of computers in managing the business. - b.
+Graduates will be able to apply emerging technologies to increase efficiency. - 9.
 Strategic Planning - a.
-Understand the business as an integrated system; the relations between the functional areas; and long-range planning, implementation and control.
+Graduates will understand the business as an integrated system; the relations between the functional areas; and long-range planning, implementation and control.